 A: Yes.
-As long as your client is eligible, there is no limit on how many QCDs that can be made.
-Just be sure that the total amount of the distributions does not exceed the $100,000 annual limit and that the distributions are made by December 31 of the year of distribution.
+As long as your client is eligible, there’s no limit on how many QCDs can be made.
+Just be sure that the total amount of distributions does not exceed the $100,000 annual limit and that the distributions are made by December 31.

-Q: Can QCDs Be Used to Satisfy Required Minimum Distributions (RMDs)?
+Q: Can QCDs Satisfy Required Minimum Distributions (RMDs)?

 A: Yes.
 QCDs can be used to satisfy RMDs.

 Q: Can a QCD Be Made from Any Type of IRA and Retirement Account?